GuenterQuast/mPIXdaq/README.md

 *Note* that the *pypixet* initialization is set up to write log-files and configuration data to the directory */tmp/mPIX/*.

-It is also worth noting that on some systems the current directory, ".", needs to be contained in the `LD_LIBRARY_PATH` so that the *Python* interface *pypixet* finds all its *C* libraries.
+It is also worth mentioning that on some systems the current directory, ".", needs to be contained in the `LD_LIBRARY_PATH` so that the *Python* interface *pypixet* finds all its *C* libraries.
 This is also done in the *Python* script ``run_mPIXdaq.py`` by temporarily modifying the environment